refraction-ray/general-notes/computer_science/compiler_principle.md

 Registers: 1) allocatable registers (active managed by corresponding routine) 2) reserved registers 3) volatile registers (no free and easy to be changed by other routine)

+Code generator: 1) Instruction selection 2) Address-mode selection 3) Register allocation

+Peephole optimization: short range pattern substitution

+Tree to Tuples in IR: depth first, left to right traversal, other order may be better to save registers.
+Sethi-Ullman numbering for evaluation on the minimum number of registers for the tree.

+Tanslating DAG

+Coder generator generator

 ## Misc

 *a temporary memo here*